Hubert Thieblot

-Hubert Thieblot (born 8 December 1984) is a French businessman who founded Curse, Inc. in 2005 and operated as the CEO until January 2018.
-During his tenure, he has overseen the expansion of the Curse network into wikis, news, video content, and desktop applications including Curse Client and Curse Voice.
-In 2013, his network of sites was estimated to have garnered in excess of 30 million unique visitors per month.
-In addition to his work with Curse, Thieblot also speaks at industry related events as a guest speaker, and has spoken at the 2011 Montgomery Technology Conference and the Login 2011 Conference.
-He now works at Twitch as Vice President of Emerging market/Mobile first product.
+Hubert Thieblot (born 8 December 1984) is a French businessman and entrepreneur best known for founding Curse, Inc. in 2005 and serving as its chief executive officer (CEO) until January 2018.
+Under his leadership, Curse grew from a hobbyist World of Warcraft fan site into one of the largest gaming media networks on the internet, encompassing wikis, news, video content, and desktop applications including the Curse Client and Curse Voice.
+By 2013, the Curse network attracted in excess of 30 million unique visitors per month.
+In 2016, Twitch acquired Curse, and Thieblot subsequently joined Twitch, where he has served as Vice President of Emerging Markets and Mobile.
+He has spoken at various industry events, including the 2011 Montgomery Technology Conference and the Login 2011 Conference.